Xtys/PatternAnalysis-2025/recognition/s4775476_timeganlob/README.md

 Abstract
 ---
-This project explores the application of TimeGAN, a generative adversarial network for sequential data, to the synthesis of Limit Order Book (LOB) time-series.
-The goal is to generate synthetic market microstructure data that preserves the temporal dependencies and statistical characteristics of real financial order flows.
+This project focuses on generating synthetic Limit Order Book (LOB) sequences using TimeGAN, a model that combines recurrent and adversarial learning to capture both temporal and statistical properties of sequential data.
+The objective is to produce realistic synthetic LOB data that resembles actual market dynamics, particularly in mid-price returns, spread, and order imbalance.

-Financial time-series data such as LOB messages and order depths are inherently non-stationary, noisy, and highly dynamic.
-Traditional GANs struggle to capture such temporal dependencies, leading to unstable outputs.
-TimeGAN combines recurrent dynamics with adversarial learning, allowing both reconstruction-based and generation-based consistency within latent space.

-The dataset used in this project comes from the LOBSTER feed for AMZN (June 21, 2012), consisting of message and order-book pairs.
-Each input sequence has 20 time steps and 43 engineered features, including bid/ask relative prices, log-volumes, and derived features such as spread, mid-price return, and order imbalance.
+The dataset used is the LOBSTER feed for AMZN (2012), processed into 20-step sequences with 43 engineered features including relative prices, log volumes, and derived market indicators.
+The training follows a two-phase structure: Phase 1 for reconstruction and supervised consistency, and Phase 2 for adversarial fine-tuning.

-This report presents the baseline implementation and evaluation of the TimeGAN model, trained using a two-phase approach: (1) reconstruction and supervised pretraining, and (2) adversarial refinement.
-The generated synthetic sequences are assessed against held-out test data using the evaluation metrics defined in the task specification — KL divergence (≤ 0.1), Structural Similarity Index (SSIM > 0.6), and discriminator accuracy (~0.5).
+Evaluation is based on the task specification metrics: KL divergence (≤ 0.1), SSIM (> 0.6), and discriminator accuracy (~0.5).
+The baseline model was able to learn temporal relationships but struggled to replicate the true distributional shape, leading to high discriminator accuracy and poor SSIM scores.

-Initial results show that the model effectively reproduces broad temporal structures but fails to generalize over distributional diversity.
-This outcome motivates the next stage of development: integrating a kurtosis-based proxy to better capture heavy-tail behaviour, and applying Optuna for systematic hyperparameter tuning to improve model stability and realism.
+These findings highlight the need for further tuning.
+In the next stage, the model will integrate a kurtosis-based proxy loss to better represent tail behaviour and employ Optuna for hyperparameter optimization to improve stability and generalization.

-Introduction
+Dataset loading and Preprocessing
 ---
-This work investigates the use of TimeGAN for generating realistic Limit Order Book (LOB) sequences.
-The objective is to reproduce temporal and structural properties of real market data.
-This includes spread, mid-price returns, and depth imbalance — while maintaining distribution similarity.

-The project focuses on the evaluation phase of the TimeGAN pipeline, where generated sequences are compared to real data using metrics defined in the specification:

-- KL divergence ≤ 0.1 between real and synthetic spread and mid-return distributions.
-- SSIM > 0.6 on LOB depth heatmaps.
-- Discriminator accuracy ≈ 0.5 for realism balance.
+The Limit Order Book (LOB) represents the full state of market supply and demand through continuously updated bid and ask prices with their corresponding volumes.
+Modeling such data is challenging due to its high frequency, noise, and nonlinear temporal dependencies.
+Traditional models like ARIMA or simple RNNs often fail to capture these complex microstructure patterns.

+In this project, data is sourced from the LOBSTER dataset for Amazon (AMZN) on June 21, 2012, covering the trading interval from 09:30:00 to 16:00:00.
+The raw message and order-book files were processed into synchronized snapshots using a custom dataset pipeline (dataset.py).

+Each sample is a sequence of 20 timesteps containing 43 standardized features, grouped into four categories:

+- Price levels: 20 bid and 20 ask relative prices
+- Volume levels: 20 bid and 20 ask log-transformed sizes
+- Derived indicators: spread, mid-price return, and imbalance

+All features are normalized using a StandardScaler and stored for reuse across training and inference.
+The resulting dataset contains approximately 26,973 total sequences, split into train (70%), validation (10%), and test (20%) sets.

+This structured preprocessing enables stable training of TimeGAN while preserving meaningful short-term order flow dynamics within each sequence window.